JohRome/webshop/README.md

 - http://localhost:8080/cart/ - GET - see all the existing products in the customer cart
 - http://localhost:8080/cart/{id} - DELETE - deletes the product that matches the "{id}" from the customer's cart
 - http://localhost:8080/cart - DELETE - checks out the customer cart with a receipt and total amount before removal
+- http://localhost:8080/history - GET - finds the purchase history in the database that matches with the logged in customer
+- http://localhost:8080/history/admin - GET - finds all the existing purchase history in the database

 #### Structure: We chose to:
 - create one project with the backend coding for webshop